red-hat-storage/ocs-operator/docs/design/osd-topology-spread-constraints.md

 Implement the use of Topology Spread Constraints for Ceph OSD Pods.
-Include the ability to specify them in the `StorageCluster.StorageDeviceSet` spec so they can be propogated to the resulting `CephCluster`'s SCDSes, providing sane defaults if they are not specified.
+Include the ability to specify them in the `StorageCluster.StorageDeviceSet` spec so they can be propagated to the resulting `CephCluster`'s SCDSes, providing sane defaults if they are not specified.

 ### Risks and Mitigations